 How to apply

 There are two deadlines for receipt of OIV applications each year (usually during the autumn and spring semesters).
-For the 2016/17 academic year, these are:

 Applications should be made at least 3 months before the date of travel.